Strengthening trust in the energy sector

 Robin Nuttall is an Expert Partner in McKinsey & Company's London, U.K. office.
 He leads McKinsey’s Regulatory and External Affairs Practice and has served both regulators and corporates across a range of sectors and geographies including utilities (rail, post, airports, telecoms), consumer goods (food and beverage; grocery retailing), resources (mining, oil & gas), health care, travel (airlines, agency), and banking.
 He is co-author with Lord Browne (former BP CEO) and Tommy Stadlen of Connect: How companies succeed by engaging radically with society.
 He was previously a Research Officer at the Institute of Economics & Statistics, Oxford.

-Eric Axford is Executive Vice-President, Business Services for Suncor Energy.
-He is accountable for a range of central business functions critical to the company’s success.
-His current responsibilities include environment, health and safety; sustainability and communications; government relations; information and process management; and enterprise technical.
+Eric Axford is Executive Vice-President and Chief Sustainability Officer for Suncor Energy.
+He plays a key role in stewarding Suncor's many external relationships and strategic collaborations in support of the company's ongoing economic, environmental, and social performance leadership.
+He oversees Suncor’s sustainability strategy, public policy and government relations, communications, and deepening the company’s Indigenous, stakeholder, and community relations.
 Since joining Suncor in 1996, he has held a number of senior upstream, downstream, and corporate roles across the company.
 Before joining Suncor, he held senior policy positions with the Alberta government.

 Bonnie Hiltz is Director, Power and Utilities at Sussex Strategy Group.
 Since 2005, she has been involved with the evolution of electricity supply policies, having worked at both the Ministry of Energy and the Ontario Power Authority (now the IESO).
 She contributed to the design and implementation of the coal phase-out strategy and multiple supply procurements.
 Hiltz left the public sector in 2014 to oversee Government and Regulatory Affairs for a major international utility and energy services provider.
 In her current role, she serves clients in the energy sector as they navigate the complex government and regulatory environment.